CP-Ong/data-science-portfolio/Customer-Churn/README.md

 - Predict **time-to-churn** using survival analysis
 - Build personalized retention models per customer segment
 - Simulate impact of retention campaigns using predicted risk scores

----

-## ⭐ Why This Project Matters
-This project demonstrates:
-- Predictive modeling for **customer retention**
-- Feature engineering from demographic and behavioral data
-- Handling **imbalanced classification problems**
-- Translating model insights into **actionable product strategies**

-It reflects how data science is applied in **fintech, superapps, and subscription-based products**, highlighting both **ML skills and product thinking**.